bystrogenomics/bystro/Elasticsearch.md

 # This should use the internal IP (external should not be generally accessible)
 # We should automate this...have had trouble with the aws plugin, at least at this version

+# Edit web server .env and all compute nodes bystro/elastic-config/config.yml, adding in the internal (vpc-private) ips of all elasticsearch nodes.
+# In the future we should redploy the relevant pods

 service start elasticsearch
 ```